Theoretical constraints on tidal triggering of slow earthquakes: Harmonic stress perturbation response of stable sliding VW faults

 The last nondimensional parameter is

-which represents the perturbation period normalized by the characteristic state evolution timescale \( t_* = d_c / V_{\mathrm{ss}} \).
-Here, $T$ denotes the period of the imposed tidal-like sinusoidal stress perturbation, and $t_*$ characterizes the timescale over which the state variable evolves in response to changes in slip rate \parencite{perfettini2001frictional,ader2012role,paul2024frictional}.
-When $P_T \ll 1$, the perturbation period is short compared to the state evolution timescale, so the state variable remains effectively frozen over a forcing cycle.
+which represents the perturbation period normalized by the characteristic friction evolution timescale $t_* = d_c / V_{\mathrm{ss}}$.
+Here, $T$ denotes the period of the imposed harmonic stress perturbation, and $t_*$ characterizes the timescale over which the state variable evolves in response to changes in slip velocity \parencite{perfettini2001frictional,ader2012role,paul2024frictional}.
+In VW systems ($k \gtrsim k_c$), the characteristic resonance period derived by \textcite{perfettini2001frictional}, $T_c = 2\pi \sqrt{a/(b-a)}\, d_c/V_{\mathrm{ss}}$, scales directly with this characteristic friction evolution timescale, which motivates the use of $P_T$ as a key parameter for describing resonance-like triggering in the present study.
+When $P_T \ll 1$, the perturbation period is short compared to the friction evolution timescale, so the state variable remains effectively frozen over a perturbation cycle.
 In this regime, the fault response is dominated by the direct velocity effect, characterized by the parameter $a$.
 In contrast, for $P_T \gg 1$, the perturbation varies slowly relative to state evolution, allowing the state variable to evolve during each cycle.
-As a result, the response approaches the steady-state frictional behavior controlled by $(b-a)$.